An independent research database No paid placement · No referral fees

 When you need them now.

 Electrical emergencies are real.
 Sparking, smoke, burning smell, no power with neighbours on, water into the switchboard.
 Genuine.
-The cowboys count on you not being able to tell the urgent from the panic.
+The opportunists count on you not being able to tell the urgent from the panic.

 If you can smell burning, see sparks, or there's water hitting any electrical fitting — kill the power at the switchboard first, then call.
 A working sparky talks you through that on the phone.
 They don't just say "I'll be there in an hour" and hope.